- 1056 square inches of total cooking space

 Coyote Outdoor Living jumped into the grill business with a massive line of high-end products.
 Now, for 2020 they have launched their pellet grill.
 This big, expensive stainless steel pellet grill is available in both freestanding and built-in versions.
 This review addresses the freestanding version.
 At around $3,600USD, this is one of the most expensive pellet grills on the market.
 The good part is that you can see where that money is being spent.

-Now, the elephant in the outdoor room, is its similarity to the substantially more expensive (and better) Twin Eagles Pellet Grill.
+Now, the elephant in the outdoor room is its similarity to the substantially more expensive (and better) Twin Eagles Pellet Grill.
 Both of these units are big, shiny, and designed to try and make the pellet grill as easy to use as a gas grill.
 They also look very much like gas grills.
-This lets them fit into each companies wider range of outdoor products.
+This lets them fit into each company’s wider range of outdoor products.

 So what do you get with the Coyote 36-Inch Pellet Grill?
 First of all, about 1,000 square inches of cooking area.
-The primary surface is laser cut stainless steel plate.
+The primary surface is a laser-cut stainless steel plate.
 It is heavy and robust.
 At high temperatures, it amps up the searing power of this grill.
 Not that this grill needs help.
 This unit is powerful, with a maximum temperature of around 700 degrees F and a direct flame grilling potential.
 Very powerful.
 And it will hold a low temperature for smoking and doing all the things that we want from a pellet grill.